nilanjankundu/windfire-restaurants-node/README.md

 The scripts wrap Ansible to automate deployment tasks, using the Ansible provided playbook **[deploy.yaml](deployment/aws/deploy.yaml)** for deployment and the Ansible provided playbook **[remove.yaml](deployment/aws/remove.yaml)** for microservice undeployment.

-### OpenShift architecture
+### OpenShift deployment
+[TODO]

+#### OpenShift Template
-Before deploying the application to OpenShift you firstly need to run **[create-github-secret.sh](deployment/openshift/create--github-secret.sh)** script, which creates a Secret that allows deployment procedures to access and clone source code repository even in case GitHub repo is private and not publicly accessible.
+Before deploying the application to OpenShift you firstly need to run **[create-github-secret.sh](deployment/openshift/create-github-secret.sh)** script, which creates a Secret that allows deployment procedures to access and clone source code repository even in case GitHub repo is private and not publicly accessible.

 Once you have created the GitHub Secret, you can run **[deploy.sh](deploy.sh)** that delegates to **[oc-deploy.sh](deployment/openshift/oc-deploy.sh)** script, which then runs an **oc new-app** command using **[windfire-restaurants-backend-template.yaml](deployment/openshift/jenkins/windfire-restaurants-backend-template.yaml)** OpenShift Template; the template defines and creates all the following objects: